 Requirements for suppliers

-— Request for confirmation of product quality by providing a safety certificate, the conclusions of technical oversight departments, ISO 9001:2011 certificates on the quality management system (ISO 9001:2008, ETA, MSDS technical regulations);
+— Request for confirmation of product quality by providing a Safety Data Sheet, the conclusions of technical oversight departments, ISO 9001:2011 certificates on the quality management system (ISO 9001:2008, ETA, MSDS technical regulations);

 — Requirements for the use of materials and equipment that meet Russian quality standards (regulations), that have a manufacturer’s certificate and that are approved for use in Russia;